Board of Directors

-Our current board has 19 members comprised of nine men and ten women, fourteen of whom are current parents of the school, nine of whom are alumni parents, two of whom are current grandparents at the school, and the Head of School.
+Our current board has 19 members comprised of eight men and eleven women, fourteen of whom are current parents of the school, nine of whom are alumni parents, one of whom is a current grandparent at the school, and the Head of School.
 Each member brings unique personal experience from a variety of diverse professional backgrounds.
 From financial leaders and members of the film industry, to philanthropists and attorneys, the collective experience of the Board provides a comprehensive, overall perspective.

 Meeting eight times a year, Board members serve on standing committees including, Administration and Finance, Standards and Search, Advancement, and Buildings and Grounds.
 An elective Board Chair and Secretary, along with the head of school, nurture and guide all major policy decisions.

 A hospitality veteran with over 15 years of experience, Nisreen Al-Bassam is partner and asset manager at Manhattan Hospitality Advisors, a global hospitality advisory firm.
 Manhattan Hospitality Advisors has provided asset management, project management and general consulting services on over $18 billion of hotels, resorts and mixed-use projects.
 Prior to joining Manhattan Hospitality Advisors, Nisreen worked for Palladium Hotel Group where her responsibilities included overseeing a portfolio of luxury hotels, asset valuation, market research, feasibility studies, and client reporting.